lambdaxymox/cglinalg/README.md

 ```rust
 extern crate cglinalg;
 ```
-The library aims to be as platform agnostic as possible.
+The library aims to be as platform-agnostic as possible.
 By default, the library supports any environment that supports the standard library `std`, but because the library does not require any allocations, it also supports environments built on either `core` or `alloc`. `std` is the default support feature, but you can add